codegoalie/blog/content/post/2013-05-14-commit-message-starters.markdown

 ---
-layout: post
-title: "Commit Message Starters"
-date: 2013-05-14
-comments: true
 categories:
 - git
+comments: true
+date: 2013-05-14
+layout: post
+title: Commit Message Starters
 ---

 As I've been working in git and crafting my commits with rebase